skittleguy/Gwater2-But-More-Values/README.md

 ![waterflowing](https://github.com/user-attachments/assets/80888b54-62a9-47fa-9ca1-fae9a6ae453f)

 **GWater2** Is a fluid simulation mod for Garry's Mod.
 It adds the ability to spawn and create a multitude of different liquids that flow in real time.\
 Due to the complex nature of simulating and rendering fluid dynamics, the backend of this mod requires a binary module.
-See [Technical Details](#technical-details) for more information.

 Installation steps can be found [here](#installation)